-In early 2022, our Compensation Committee approved our 2022 corporate performance goals (which comprise the corporate funding factor used to calculate the bonus funding factor).
-These goals were divided into two primary categories that the Compensation Committee believed were critical to achieving the Company's mission: (a) research and development goals, which together comprised 85% of the overall corporate performance target score, and (b) other corporate goals, which comprised 15% of the overall corporate performance target score, and (b) other corporate goals, described below, with differing weightings.
+In early 2023, our Compensation Committee approved our 2023 corporate performance goals (which comprise the corporate funding factor used to calculate the bonus funding factor).
+These goals were divided into two primary categories that the Compensation Committee believed were critical to achieving the Company's mission: (a) research and development goals, which together comprised 85% of the overall corporate performance target score, and (b) other corporate goals, which comprised 15% of the overall corporate performance target score.
+These two categories of objectives included specific deliverables, described below, with differing weightings.
 The Compensation Committee also approved stretch performance goals in both the research and development and other corporate categories that, if earned, could increase the overall funding of the bonus plan up to a maximum of 140% of the corporate performance target score.
 The plan goals were generally intended to be measured over one year but could be accomplished at various times during the year.
 For each corporate goal described below, partial credit could be given by the Compensation Committee based on the actual level of achievement.
 We established goals designed to drive corporate performance that we believed were challenging but also achievable.

-In early 2023, the Compensation Committee evaluated the level of achievement for the 2022 corporate performance goals.
-The following chart provides a summary of the corporate goals for 2022 and resulting assessment of achievement:
+In late 2023, the Compensation Committee evaluated the level of achievement for the 2023 corporate performance goals.
+The following chart provides a summary of the corporate goals for 2023 and resulting assessment of achievement: